 Whether getting a hot dog at a baseball game or a bucket of popcorn at the movies, all those savory snacks fall under the umbrella of concessions.
 Perhaps more important than the food itself is the equipment you use to cook it.

 Once you have your menu planned, it’s time to start shopping for the right products.
-This may include large equipment like restaurant ranges, countertop equipment and heat lamps, smallwares products like squeeze bottles, and disposable products like napkins and paper cups
+This may include large equipment like restaurant ranges, countertop equipment and heat lamps, smallwares products like squeeze bottles, and disposable products like napkins and disposable cups.

 What Are You Serving, and Where Are You Serving It?